singularityhub/singularityhub-docs/_docs/regulatory/limits.md

 ```

 Additionally, the GET request on the server will not allow you to issue more
 than 10 requests per minute.
+We understand that this limits your usage, but
+with a proper setup to pull before you use your container, you really shouldn't need
+anywhere near that number of pulls.
 If you have a special request to pull or otherwise
 interact with a particular container (e.g., you are giving a workshop with 300
 participants that need to pull in a single day) please
 contact @vsoch directly to ask for a special allowance.